vvolkl/tkLayout/README.md

 predefined in **config** and **xml** directories.
 Make a symbolic link in a geometry directory to these too.

 # Update
-To get the latest development version (usually UNSTABLE) one simply types
+To get the latest development version (usually UNSTABLE) one simply types:

     git fetch
     git chechout masterLite (or devLite)